sun2rise/famous-webpack-seed/README.md

 ###Features

 * Split your app into multiple bundles.
-Useful if for quick prototyping, or if you have a back-end admin interface and a cordova-app.
+Useful for quick prototyping, or if your project has multiple entry-points (e.g. admin + front-end).

     ```./src/[bundle]/main.js ---> ./dist/[bundle]/bundle.js```